 You’ve got flavor, style, value, and quality covered in spades in the content you produce, but without an audience, it feels a little hollow.

-That’s why the social components built in the Anchor App make social interaction and amplification one of the best features of this platform.
+That’s why the social components built into the Anchor App make social interaction and amplification one of the best features of this platform.

 Just like other social media, you can interact with Anchor Audio by creating original content.
 Likewise, you can curate the content of others, or simply by having conversations with other stations.

 The telephone conversation-like feel of recording, calling other stations, or recording a call between people makes the technology feel nonexistent.That’s why the social components built into the Anchor App make social interaction and amplification one of the best features of this platform. #Anchor Click To Tweet